Mechanisms Regulating Stem Cell Potency and Cell Fate Decisions

 Assistant Professor in Molecular and Cellular Biology

 Bruno received his BSc and MSc in Molecular Biology from the University of Pavia and the University School for Advanced Studies IUSS Pavia.
 He performed his graduate studies in the lab of Dr. Thomas Graf at the CRG.
 There his work focused on the mechanisms that control transcription factor-induced cell fate change.
 He developed the first rapid, ultra-efficient system to reprogram B cells into induced pluripotent stem cells.
 In 2016, he joined the lab of Dr. Konrad Hochedlinger as an EMBO long-term postdoctoral fellow at Harvard University.
-His postdoctoral work focused on the role of post-transcriptional mechanisms in cell fate programming.
+His postdoctoral work focused on the role of post-transcriptional mechanisms in mammalian cell fate.
+Bruno is an Assistant Professor at BCM since November 2020.

 Patrizia Pessina, Ph.D.